Best iPhones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best iPhones you can buy in 2022.

 The only real difference between the 11 Pro and 11 Pro Max is the size: the Max has a bigger screen, at 6.5in compared to the Pro's 5.8in.
 That means the Max is a little bulkier: it's 14mm taller and 6mm wider than its sibling, but the depth measurement stays at a slim 8.1mm.
 So you won't notice the difference too much in your pocket or bag.

-Other than that, it shares a lot with the iPhone 11 Pro e.g, the same camera, processor, operating system and features.
-Not that that's a bad thing – far from it, seeing as the 11 Pro is one of the best smartphones currently available.
+Other than that, it shares a lot with the iPhone 11 Pro – i.e. the same camera, processor, operating system and features.
+Not that that's a bad thing.

 Of course, the Pro Max is more expensive than the Pro.
-But if you want the extra screen real estate, this is the iPhone to buy.
+But if you want the extra screen real estate without stepping up to the 12 Pro Max, this is the best iPhone to buy.